Beyoncé Vs. Lisa Bonet: Black Twitter Debates Two Icons

 Some people even brought up other past beauties into the conversation like Thelma (played by Bern Nadette Stanis) from Good Times.
 In their opinions, Beyoncé still has a lot to live up to.

-No matter how your gorgeous icons rank, Beyoncé is clearly happy that these ladies from the past have paved the way forward.
+No matter how your gorgeous icons rank, Beyoncé is clearly happy that these ladies have paved the way forward.

 Along with Lisa Bonet, Beyoncé has also suited up as Lil Kim, Toni Braxton and Florence “Flo-Jo” Griffith Joyner in the past.